DavideNardone/DeepCatnDogRecognition/README.md

 The dataset used for train and test the DNN can be downloaded at the following link: https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data

-Once downloaded, you must unzip and locate it under the root project in order to make everything going smooth.
+Once you've downloaded it, you must unzip and locate it under the root project in order to make everything run smoothly.

 # Results